 - There are a number of treatment options available – lifestyle changes, talk therapies, medication or a combination of these

 - Exercise can be very beneficial.
-Exercise releases endorphins in your body which are known to improve your mood
+It releases endorphins in your body which are known to improve your mood

-- As sleep is often impacted when mood is low, it is helpful to consider what aids your sleep.
-Try not to drink tea and coffee late at night as they are stimulants.
-Consider leaving your electronic devices out of your bedroom.
-It is helpful to prepare for sleep
+- Sleep is often impacted when mood is low.
+You could try not to drink tea or coffee late at night, leaving your electronic devices out of your bedroom.

-- Try to focus on what is going well in your life.
-Even on a bad day, there are good moments in it.
-Consider keeping a gratitude diary and noting three good things that happen each day
+- Even on a bad day, there are good moments in it.
+Consider keeping a gratitude diary and noting three good things that happen each day, this can contribute to building self-esteem.

 If you would like to do some further reading, please see Aware’s Recommended Reading List.